DataDog/documentation/content/en/service_management/workflows/guide/private_action_credentials.md

 ---

 {{< callout url="https://google.com" btn_hidden="false" header="Join the Beta!">}}
 Private Actions are in beta.
-Use this form to request request access today.
+Use this form to request access today.
 {{< /callout >}}

 ## Overview